 Portmanteau Couple Name: "Trobed" for Troy/Abed seems to be catching up after "Remedial Chaos Theory," though it's used just as much for shipping them as it is for referring to them in a friendship kind of way.

 Season 3 was considered by some fans to be weaker than the previous two.
-The increased darkness wound up dividing the fans on its overall quality.
-The greater focus on the Inspector SpacetimeRunning Gag was also fairly controversial, though not to the extent of its usage in season 4.
+By this point most of the regular writers for the first two seasons had long since departed, the increased darkness wound up dividing the fans on its overall quality, and the show's trademark meta episodes focused entirely on whatever the episode was currently parodying at the cost of flanderizing every single character on the show (such as Jeff's smugness, Shirley's Holier Than Thou tendencies, Troy's diminishing intelligence, Britta's Butt Monkey status, etc.), something the first two seasons had taken steps to avoid.
+Related to that, the same season also introduced the Inspector SpacetimeRunning Gag which was fairly controversial, so much that season 4 would later only feature it in one episode and season 5 would drop it entirely.
 There's also a faction that believes it's the best of all four seasons, leaving a bit of a broken base as far as it's concerned.

 To make things more complicated, it's generally agreed to have some the best episodes of the show's entire run ("Remedial Chaos Theory", "Documentary Filmmaking: Redux", "Pillows and Blankets", "Basic Lupine Urology," and "Curriculum Unavailable") even though many believe it's the weakest season overall.